dexie/dexie-website/docs/liveQuery().md

 Svelte and Angular supports Observables natively so liveQuery() can be used directly.

-[The Svelte Store Contract](https://svelte.dev/docs#Store_contract) is a subset of the [Ecmascript Observable specification draft](https://github.com/tc39/proposal-observable) which makes the return value of liveQuery() a fully valid Svelte Store by itself.
+[The Svelte Store Contract](https://svelte.dev/docs#Store_contract) implements a subset of the [Ecmascript Observable specification draft](https://github.com/tc39/proposal-observable) which makes the return value of liveQuery() a fully valid Svelte Store by itself.

 [Angular](https://angular.io/) supports Rx observables natively, and Rx Observables also are compliant with the [Ecmascript Observable specification](https://github.com/tc39/proposal-observable).